 BlackBerry has announced that it no longer has any plans to continue manufacturing its own smartphone devices.
 The Canadian phone maker made its announcement after disclosing that during the third quarter of this year, it had posted a net quarterly loss amounting to $372 million.
+BlackBerry will still be active in the smartphone business and is looking to put all of its attention on developing software projects as well as licensing, but when it comes to building its own hardware, those days may be over for the company.

 Do not count BlackBerry out just yet.
 The once dominant but now struggling smartphone maker has announced that it has posted profits during the recently concluded quarter.
 It is now twice in a row that BlackBerry has managed a profitable quarter, thanks to an extensive cost cutting effort.